Watch the Video Tutorial

 When you resize an image and do not resample it, you change the image’s size without changing the amount of data in that image.
 Resizing without resampling changes the image’s physical size without changing the pixel dimensions in the image.
 No data is added to or removed from the image.
 Adobe

-If I wanted to use a raster image on a large format banner to hang on a building wall, I would want the dimensions to be large.
-The resolution for printing on vinyl can be much lower.
-Our sign company tells us it can be as low as 100dpi.
+Let’s say we have a photo to use on a large format banner to hang on a building wall.
+I would want the dimensions to be large.
+Our sign company tells us the desired resolution can be as low as 100dpi.

 Let’s resize image 03-resize-100dpi.psd as big as we can get it at 100dpi.
 Uncheck the Resample box.
 Enter a value of 100 for the resolution.
 This will cause the dimensions to increase from 19” wide to 57” wide.